RitaB-afk/src/README.md

    - Create a file using any word-processing program or text editor.
 Write an application that displays the file’s name, containing folder, size, and time of last modification.
 Save the file as FileStatistics.java.
+   -2.
+Create three files of any type you choose—for example, word-processing
+     documents, spreadsheets, or pictures.
+Write an application that determines whether the first two files are located in the same folder as the third one.
+Test the program when the files are in the same folder and when they are not.
+Save the file as CompareFolders.java.